victortutu-hub/luminomorphism/README.md

 ## 🔐 Protected Components

-Some components like `<l-magnetic-cluster>` and `l-particle-net-v3` are distributed only as minified versions to preserve innovation.
+Some components like `<l-magnetic-cluster>` and `l-particle-net-v3`, `l-particle-net` are distributed only as minified versions to preserve innovation.

 > 🔒 These are fully functional and safe to use in projects, but source code is not public.
 See `LICENSE.COMPONENTS.md` for more.